Long line (topology): Properties

-The long line or ray can be equipped with the structure of a (non-separable) differentiable manifold (with boundary in the case of the closed ray).
-However, contrary to the topological structure which is unique (topologically, there is only one way to make the real line "longer" at either end), the differentiable structure is not unique:

-in fact, there are uncountably many ($2^{\aleph_1}$ to be precise) pairwise non-diffeomorphic smooth structures on it.
+The long line or ray can be equipped with the structure of a (non-separable) differentiable manifold, with boundary in the case of the closed ray.
+However, contrary to the topological structure which is unique (topologically, there is only one way to make the real line "longer" at either end), the differentiable structure is not unique: in fact, there are uncountably many ($2^{\aleph_1}$ to be precise) pairwise non-diffeomorphic smooth structures on it.
 This is in sharp contrast to the real line, where there are also different smooth structures, but all of them are diffeomorphic to the standard one.

-The long line or ray can even be equipped with the structure of a (real) analytic manifold (with boundary in the case of the closed ray).
-However, this is much more difficult than for the differentiable case (it depends on the classification of (separable) one-dimensional analytic manifolds, which is more difficult than for differentiable manifolds).
-Again, any given $C^{\infty}$ structure can be extended in infinitely many ways to different $C^{\omega}$ (=analytic) structures (which are pairwise non-diffeomorphic as analytic manifolds).
+The long line or ray can even be equipped with the structure of a (real) analytic manifold, with boundary in the case of the closed ray.
+However, this is much more difficult than for the differentiable case: it depends on the classification of (separable) one-dimensional analytic manifolds, which is more difficult than for differentiable manifolds.
+Again, any given smooth structure can be extended in infinitely many ways to different analytic structures, which are pairwise non-diffeomorphic as analytic manifolds.

 The long line or ray cannot be equipped with a Riemannian metric that induces its topology.

 The reason is that Riemannian manifolds, even without the assumption of paracompactness, can be shown to be metrizable.

 The extended long ray $L^*$ is compact.
-It is the one-point compactification of the closed long ray $L,$ but it is also its Stone-Čech compactification, because any continuous function from the (closed or open) long ray to the real line is eventually constant. $L^*$ is also connected, but not path-connected because the long line is 'too long' to be covered by a path, which is a continuous image of an interval. $L^*$ is not a manifold and is not first countable.
+It is the one-point compactification of the closed long ray $L,$ but it is also its Stone-Čech compactification, because any continuous function from the (closed or open) long ray to the real line is eventually constant. $L^*$ is also connected, but not path-connected because the long line is "too long" to be covered by a path, which is a continuous image of an interval. $L^*$ is not a manifold and is not first countable.